 Getting your refund

-- The quickest option is to have your refund directly deposited into Simple.
+The quickest option is to have your refund directly deposited into Simple.
 Just double check those account and routing numbersthose account and routing numbersthose account and routing numbers!
+If you choose to get your refund as a check, keep our Photo Check Deposit limits in mind.
+If the check exceeds your deposit limit, you can deposit it by mail.
+Joint refund checks must be endorsed by both people on the check.

 - If you want to know when your refund will arrive, you can track it over here: https://www.irs.gov/Refunds